-- To maintain the Status of Energy Independence - To promote wider use of New and Renewable Sources of Energy - To promote Energy Efficiency and Conservation; and - To promote use of Alternative Fuels in household oil production from onshore fields is about ten thousand barrels per day, while onshore gas production is on the average of 100 million cubic feet.
+- To maintain the Status of Energy Independence - To promote wider use of New and Renewable Sources of Energy - To promote Energy Efficiency and Conservation; and - To promote use of Alternative Fuels in household per day, while onshore gas production is on the average of 100 million cubic feet.
 From offshore areas, over 12,000 barrels of condensate is produced from Yetagun Gas Field and the production of Natural Gas from Yadana and Yetagun Gas Fields are over 1.2 billion cubic feet per day.